From restoration to conservation

 In the 1960s, conservators used cement mortar to fill in cracks and fractures on the horizontal stones that sit on top of the huge upright stones.

 Cement mortar isn’t breathable, and as it degrades, it leaves the stones vulnerable to damage from trapped moisture.
-In September 2021, our conservators are replacing this with lime mortar to keep water out as well as allowing any water that does get in to escape.
+In September 2021, our conservators replaced this with lime mortar to keep water out as well as allowing any water that does get in to escape.

 Lime mortar is a traditional breathable material, unlike modern cements.
 It allows water to escape rather than sit in cracks where it can freeze and expand, causing erosion.

-While carrying out the work, care is being taken to protect the many different types of lichens that grow on the stones.
+While carrying out the work, care was taken to protect the many different types of lichens that grow on the stones.
 They’re an important part of the ecosystem, and a vital part of the character of the stones themselves.

 Discover some of the personal histories of Stonehenge in our latest special exhibition.
 Your Stonehenge: 150 Years of Personal Photos features a treasure trove of photos and memories, all sent in by members of the public.Book now